 Directed Studies in Religion and Theology

 This course provides opportunities for second year students to develop and extend their theological skills, knowledge and insights through a customised learning experience which may include guided, intensive scholarly reading in particular fields or disciplines and/or pursuit of particular vocational interests or career avenues in real-world settings (ie. regular or intensive, interactive and practical experience).
 Students may choose from the following broad areas of study: sacred texts, development of belief systems, interfaith theology, religious ritual and liturgical practices, religious law, and religious history.

 Students may also propose a vocational experience as the context for their study and reflection, for example in a place of worship, social welfare agency, educational context or institution.

 1. Demonstrate understanding of a specialised topic in the study of religion and theology;

-2. Critically evaluation their own learning and educational growth;
+2. Critically evaluate their own learning and educational growth;

 3. Reflect upon theological insights across a range of secular and/or religious workplace settings;